jisungg/dcjs-bot-prebab/README.md

-# PROF
+# PREFAB
-**PROF** is an *experimental* bot written in Discord.js v14.
+This is an *experimental* bot written in Discord.js v14.
+Note that this is does not incorporate slash commands

-## Features
-- Multi-guild centered
-- Profile option using visually appealing backgrounds and profile pictures
-- Share profiles and make friends

 ## Installation
 ### Requirements